-Students and faculty in EEB can direct questions pertaining to research compliance, laboratory or field safety, research import or export controls, and research contracts to Tina Hansen or Lucy Schutz.
+Students and faculty in EEB can direct questions pertaining to research compliance, laboratory or field safety, research import or export controls, and research contracts to Tina Hansen or Lucia Schutz.

 Office of Research Integrity and Assurance (RIA)